Sixteenth International Congress of Qualitative Inquiry

 - Choose the Digital Tools for Qualitative Research track during the submission process.

-- To assist in the grouping of papers, you might also identify one of the themes described above (Digital Tools for Qualitative Research, Methodological Quandaries, Ethics and Social Justice, The Literature of and Theoretical Perspectives on Digital Tools, and/or the Congress theme – “Qualitative Inquiry in the Public Sphere”).
+- To assist in the grouping of papers, you might also identify one of the themes described above (Digital Tools for Qualitative Research, Methodological Quandaries, Ethics and Social Justice, The Literature of and Theoretical Perspectives on Digital Tools, and/or the Congress theme – “Qualitative Inquiry in Troubled Times”).

 - Proposals that are not accepted by the SIG will be considered for inclusion in the general Congress.